mitric-lab/python_for_chemists/src/01-regression/04-nonlinear_regression.md

 ```
 In this case, the text file is located in the same directory as the
 executing script.
 If you have the text file in a different directory, you
-need to adjust the path accordingly.
+need to adjust the file path accordingly.
 The optional argument `unpack=True`
 makes the columns of the file output separately and stores them as arrays
 `time` and `absorbance`.
 If we set `unpack=False`, which is also the default
 value, the function would return a 2D array in which the columns are